-Notes:
+Notes

 - (A) The September 30, 2014 total pension liability was restated due to an actuarial revision to develop the System's liabilities assuming benefits are fully earned because the System is closed to new Members, and benefits have been frozen as of February 1, 2013.
-The actuarial accrued liability, at that time, is now equal to the present value of frozen accrued benefits and DROP balances as of the measurement date. - (B) The total pension liability as of the end of each measurement year is measured as of the measurement date (October 1) at the beginning of each year and projected to the end of each year. - (C) The September 30, 2014 System fiduciary net position was restated (decreased) by \$148,726 from recording the beginning net pension liability, resulting from implementing GASB 68 for the System's staff participation in ERS during the year ended September 30, 2015. - (D) The System's fiduciary net position shown in the above schedules of changes in employer's net pension liability (excess assets) excludes the Future Benefit Fund, including its earnings allocated, transfer out, and SHARE program benefits.
-The Future Benefit Fund balances stated for the years ended September 30, 2017, 2016, 2015, and 2014, were \$5,236,926, \$5,051,183, \$4,804,701, and \$6,326,389, respectively.
+The actuarial accrued liability, at that time, is now equal to the present value of frozen accrued benefits and DROP balances as of the measurement date. - (B) The total pension liability as of the end of each measurement year is measured as of the measurement date (October 1) at the beginning of each year and projected to the end of each year. - (C) The September 30, 2014 System fiduciary net position was restated (decreased) by \$148,726 from recording the beginning net pension liability, resulting from implementing GASB 68 for the System's staff participation in ERS during the year ended September 30, 2015. - (D) The System's fiduciary net position shown in the above schedules of changes in net pension liability (excess assets) excludes the Future Benefit Fund, including its earnings allocated, transfer out, and SHARE program benefits. - (E) The actuarial assumptions were updated based on the experience review for the period October 1, 2014 through September 30, 2018, and are first effective with the actuarial valuation as of October 1, 2019.
+The actuarial assumptions were updated based on the experience review for the period October 1, 2009 through September 30, 2014, and are first effective with the actuarial valuation as of October 1, 2015.